 - One of the actions committed was in violation of probation, parole or pre-trial release

 - The offense involves a threat against the victim, family or someone living with the victim.

 - The person being charged with aggravated stalking has been convicted of misdemeanor stalking.
-(It is a second offense stalking charge)
+(It is a second offense charge)

 Felony Aggravated Stalking Penalties in West Michigan

 If someone is convicted of felony aggravated stalking, the maximum penalties is up to five years in prison and a fine of $15,000.

 If the victim is under the age of 18, and the person convicted of aggravated stalking is at least 5 years older than the victim, up to 10 years in prison and a $15,000 fine.

 Our Criminal Defense Lawyers in West Michigan Proudly Serve: Kent County, Ottawa County, Allegan County, Ionia County, Barry County, Berrien County, Mason County, Manistee County, Mecosta County, Oceana County, Muskegon County, Montcalm County, Newaygo County, Kalamazoo County, Lake County, Van Buren County, and the City of Grand Rapids, Michigan.